 It is the vision of the ASPIRE Region to act with integrity, respect, ethics, and due diligence in working towards the completion of the established goals for the current year while keeping center the mission of ASPIRE.
 The ASPIRE region strives to collaborate with other like-minded organizations while standing as a national model for quality in professional development and support to its membership.
-We seek to integrate and support all TRIO and EOP personnel at the State, Regional, and National level for the advocacy of our students.
+We seek to integrate and support all TRIO and EOP personnel at the State, Regional, and National levels for the advocacy of our students.

 The Early History of ASPIRE